freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-criteria/index.md

 ---
 ## Acceptance Criteria

-Acceptance Criteria is a specific list of conditions that must be met before a user story is considered complete.
-It reflects the completion of the user story to all involved in the development lifecycle.
+Acceptance Criteria is a list of requirements that define the purpose of a user story.

 The User Story, as an item in your backlog, is a placeholder for a conversation.
 In this conversation, the Product Owner and the Delivery Team reach an understanding on the desired outcome.